 I often get looks from people like I am crazy for cooking for our dogs.
 The looks are usually followed up with, “You certainly must love your dogs.”
 Yes I do love our dogs and all of our animals, including Charlie and Grace our cats!

 After we lost our Hannah to cancer many years ago, I switched to homemade food for our dogs.
 When we rescued Marmalade (our 11-year-old Great Dane), she had the doggie version of Celiac disease.
 It was awful.
 She could not digest any processed dog food and was literally starving.
 Our vet recommended that I switch her to natural diet.
 We were told we would be lucky if Marms lived to be 6.
-It’s hard to believe she is 11.
-Her eyes are bright and she has a healthy coat.
-Yes, she has arthritis but on homemade dog food and supplements, we have been able to keep her off Rimadyl.
+Marmalade passed away one month shy of her 12th birthday.
+Yes, she had arthritis but on homemade dog food and natural supplements, we were able to keep her off of Rimadyl.
 Yay!!!

 What makes up a balanced diet for a dog?
 There are four essential requirements:

 - Protein in the form of animal meat, seafood, eggs and dairy.

 - Fat in the form of meat or oil.

 - Essential fatty acids found in plant oils and egg yolks.

 - Calcium in dairy, bone meal and egg shells.

 When I started making my dog food, I cooked all the meat.
 I just could not stomach the thought of feeding our dogs uncooked food.
 I don’t even eat sushi so why would I feed our dogs raw meat?
 I remember talking to a dog nutritionist who told me that I would eventually get our dogs on a raw diet.
 It was about a year or two later when I did just that.
 However, when Marmalade was in her senior years, she did not tolerate a raw diet so I cooked the meat instead of serving it to her raw.
 It takes me just over an hour to cook enough food to last four days.